Philio/disqus-android/README.md

 models defined in the API package.
 Some requests return empty structures so to avoid parsing issues the data type is either `Object` or `List<Object>`, the response data for these requests can be disregarded.

+## Known issues

+### Disqus issues

+1. The cancel button for the authorisation page doesn't work.
+2. Related param has no effect when used with `Blacklists.list()` method.